riamstech/laravel-profile/README.md

 # laravel-profile

-Simple user profile and activity tracing with db connevtion, vie tracable method
+A laravel package that can do simple profile and activity tracking.
+Completes the indexing and viewing of profile actions for new initiatives or quick project developers.

 ## install